Best T Style Guitars Under $200 2026

 PROS

-• • Roswell TEA pickups deliver surprisingly articulate and punchy vintage tones.
+• • Roswell TEA pickups deliver surprisingly articulate and punchy vintage-style tones.

-• • Laurel fretboard offers a smoother feel than standard rosewood.
+• • Laurel fretboard provides a warmer, slightly softer feel compared to ebony.

 CONS

-• • Basswood body can lack sustain compared to mahogany or ash.
+• • Basswood body, while lightweight, lacks the sustain of mahogany or ash.

 Sound: